//Novelr

 Interesting, isn’t it?

 I’ve been about the blogosphere for quite awhile, and there are a few things about it that perplex me.
-This is one of them: why are Blogger blogs less respected than Wordpress and Movable Type ones?
+This is one of them: why are Blogger blogs less respected than WordPress and Movable Type ones?
 It is an unexplained bias, and I find even myself judging the blog by what platform it is on.
 Blogger?
 Cheap.
-Wordpress?
+WordPress?
 Ahh!
 Some decency.
 Movable Type?
 Professional.
 Custom platform?
 Wow!

-It might possibly be just me, but run a search for the keywords ‘I hate Blogger‘ and compare that to ‘I hate Wordpress‘.
-The results for the former are in the hundreds; whereas legitimate thrashings of Wordpress are confined to the first 6 results (as of today, that is).
+It might possibly be just me, but run a search for the keywords ‘I hate Blogger‘ and compare that to ‘I hate WordPress‘.
+The results for the former are in the hundreds; whereas legitimate thrashings of WordPress are confined to the first 6 results (as of today, that is).

 There are a few reasons, I’m sure.
-The Internet community at large loves open sourced products, and will happily bless Wordpress and defend it despite its faults.
-Wordpress is the Apple of the Internet’s eye.
-Blogger is cheap, free, not as flexible or powerful, plus it is home to over a million blogs - most of them personal journals.
-Before Google took action Blogger was also littered with hundreds of splogs (spam blogs - you know, the ones filled with links to viagra sites … ).
+The Internet community at large loves open sourced products, and will happily bless WordPress and defend it despite its faults.
+WordPress is the Apple of the Internet’s eye.
+Blogger is cheap, free, not as flexible or powerful, plus it is home to over a million blogs – most of them personal journals.
+Before Google took action Blogger was also littered with hundreds of splogs (spam blogs – you know, the ones filled with links to viagra sites … ).

 Blogging Platform for Authors Roundup